 Meet Our Cider Maker

-Wrangletown Cider Maker, Pat Knittel was born to be outdoors growing up in a small town outside of Eureka in Humboldt County, California - a beautiful coastal area situated between the Redwood District and the Six Rivers National Forest.
+Wrangletown's Owner and Cider Maker, Pat Knittel was born to be outdoors growing up in a small town outside of Eureka in Humboldt County, California - a beautiful coastal area situated between the Redwood District and the Six Rivers National Forest.
 Her father, a geologist, imparted a strong appreciation for the science of nature.
 She learned to have a critical eye for the influence of soils via the family vegetable garden.

 For eight years, Knittel worked with the highly regarded Pinot Noir consultant, Byron Kosuge and for Master Sommelier Emmanuel Kemiji for Miura Vineyards and David Family wines.
 She also has worked assisting on projects for Byron Kosuge Wines, Small Vines Wines, Pearl Morissette and McIntyre Vineyards.
 “I've been very fortunate to work with some of the best growers in California,” Knittel reflects.
-Those growers include some at the top of their game such as Burt Williams' vineyard in the Anderson Valley as well as Pisoni Vineyard and Garys' Vineyard in the Santa Lucia Highlands.
+Those growers include growers such as Burt Williams' vineyard in the Anderson Valley as well as Pisoni Vineyard and Garys' Vineyard in the Santa Lucia Highlands.
 “Spending time working in the vineyard throughout the season with growers at the top of their game is an enriching, educational experience, it is extremely important and informs your decision making once the fruit comes into the winery,” Knittel notes.
 “As a winemaker, I work with what is given by being flexible in my approach towards growing conditions, and at the winery.
 By avoiding a formulaic approach, I enjoy the process more and ultimately, produce a better wine.”

 Knittel's approach to cider is informed by her strong background in producing fine wines.
 What the materials express will determine the approach to making the best cider or wine.
 Knittel also makes small lots of Pinot Noir, Carignane and Syrah for her label, North Story Wines which is located in Wrangletown Cider Company's facility.